by Michael R Dougherty

 After a successful run of live Quilk commercials, the product's representatives thought it would be a great idea if Norma would pour herself a glass of Quilk at the end of the live commercial.
 She would then take a drink and say something like “Quilk, it tastes delicious.”
 Norma agreed.

 That evening when the camera went live, Norma did her commercial and ended it by pouring herself a glass of Quilk, taking a big drink and saying “Quilk, it tastes delicious.”

 Then it happened -

-The director in the control room faded to black, but forgot to turn off Norma's microphone and instead of going to the next film, the director went back to the live studio camera that was still on Norma.
+The director in the control room faded to black.
+But he forgot to turn off Norma's microphone.
+And instead of going to the next film, the director made the mistake of going back to the live studio camera that was still on Norma.

-And there was Norma Goodman, the first lady of Anchorage TV, making a horrible face and saying "this stuff tastes terrible."
+And there she was.
+Norma Goodman, the first lady of Anchorage TV, making a horrible face and saying “this stuff tastes terrible.”

-When Norma discovered she was live on camera again, she was horrified and sure the sponsor would never advertise on KTVA again.
+When Norma discovered she was live on camera, she was horrified and sure the sponsor would never advertise on KTVA again.